 Board games, puzzles and card games are a standard go-to in many households.
 The reason for that is they are always a fun way to pass some time.
 These games are also perfect for when the weather outside is not exactly good for tanning or any other activity.
 Just for fun, try playing a board game with new rules that your children make up as they play.
 You’ll never look at Monopoly the same again.

-It may not be in your home, but Scooter’s Jungle still counts as an indoor activity.
-Scooter’s Jungle is a great place to work off some of that pent up energy that would have been used outdoors on a non-rainy day.
-Just load up the family vehicle and take everyone to play on the inflatables, slides and other fun pieces of equipment that will make everyone forget about the rain for a while.
+Scooter’s Jungle and other indoor play places are a great place to work off some of that pent up energy that would have been used outdoors on a non-rainy day.
+Just load up the family vehicle during available open play hours (Check out their store calendars for available event times, which are at different times for each Scooter’s Jungle location) and take everyone to play on the inflatables, slides and other fun pieces of equipment that will make everyone forget about the rain for a while.
+Indoor playgrounds, like Scooter’s Jungle, provide places to stay dry when it rains AND have an awesome time burning off energy and leaving your child tired and happy. rain for a while.

 For community groups, interest groups, and all kinds of organizations, raising funds is an ongoing concern.